ccarvalheira/jangada/README.md

 To export a project, select it in the list and run the admin action.
 Try exporting the project already in the database to have an idea of what the application does.
-The exporter will generate the project files, create a new virtualenv and install its dependencies, which may take a while. (using localshop can significantly speed up your install; in that case, you will want to check out apps.core.export_utility and look for the variable localshop (and also the package on PyPI))
+The exporter will generate the project files, create a new virtualenv and install its dependencies, which may take a while.
+(using localshop can significantly speed up your installs, if you do it often; in that case, you will want to check out apps.core.export_utility and look for the variable "localshop" (and also the package on PyPI))

-To prepare the new project do the following:
+To prepare the new project do the following, after you've run the admin action:
 ```bash
 cd generated_projects/tutorial_django/tutorial_django/
 source ../env/bin/activate